stevebuik/ns-clone/README.md

 A wrapper for the Datomic API functions available in all libs i.e. the lowest common denominator set of functions from the Client AND Peer libraries.

-Useful when want local dev/test against a local "mem" database but want to run your code in production against the Cloud/Client API.
+Useful when you want local dev/test against a local "mem" database but want to run your code in production against the Cloud/Client API.

 This use-case is used as the sample and test source in this project.
-It also provides the clone namespace for any project needing consistent peer vs client code.
+It also provides a Datomic clone namespace for any project needing consistent peer vs client code.

-The **datomic-peer-clone** sub-project has an implementation of the delegate interceptors for use with the Peer API.
+The [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone) sub-project has an implementation of the delegate interceptors for use with the Peer API.

 TODO **datomic-client-clone** sub-project

 **On Datomic API Open-ness**

-The Datomic peer api not open (i.e. functions only) but the client api is a protocol so much better.
+The Datomic peer api less open (i.e. functions only) but the client api is a protocol so much better.
-This lib should provide a consistent api for both.
+This lib can provide a consistent api for both.

 ## Migration use-case